top of page

 My Alphabet Book : Holistic Education ABC

 For centuries the English alphabet has been taught by associating the letter A with apple and so on to millions of children who never even saw an apple, let alone an apple tree!
-To continue with the conventional, cognitive-based methodology in teaching the alphabet is to deny the child affective and psycho-motor modes of leaming.
+To continue with the conventional, cognitive-based methodology in teaching the alphabet is to deny the child affective and psycho-motor modes of learning.
 This novel alphabet book based on holistic education enables a child to master the alphabet and develop vocabulary in an interesting, enjoyable and fun-way of learning.
 Simultaneously, the child can learn human values and imbue noble life-ideals.
-In addition, the lessons enable the child to internalise knowledge through experiential learning.
+In addition, the lessons enable the child to internalize knowledge through experiential learning.
 For example, the letter A is associated with altar.
 The significance of the altar is reinforced through the family’s daily religious activities such as offering flowers and incense.
-Also, by observing virtuous practices daily as a family, human values get inter-nalised.
+Also, by observing virtuous practices daily as a family, human values get internalized.
 For instance, the child is encouraged to be as fragrant as the flowers and incense offered.
 The seed for the child to grow up as a respected, responsible human being is thus planted.
 Such underlying human values can be simulated in the classroom as well as at home.

 by Dr. G.K.
 Ananda Kumaraseri